rule

 Text 30

-What else would there remain [to be accomplished] for the devotee who has achieved the devotional service to Me, the One of Countless Qualities, the Absolute Truth Comprising the Experience of Spiritual Happiness.
+What else would there remain [to be accomplished] for a devotee who has achieved My devotional service, the service of Me, the One of Countless Qualities who is the Absolute Truth Comprising the Experience of Spiritual Happiness.
+(Vedabase)

 Text 31

-Just as cold, fear and darkness will dissolve for the one who resorts to the supreme of the fire [Agni] are similarly the dullness, sense of danger and ignorance removed of the one serving the saintly.
+The way cold, fear and darkness will dissolve for the one who resorts to the supreme grace of fire [viz.
+Agni], are similarly the dullness, sense of danger and ignorance removed of someone who serves the saintly.
+(Vedabase)

 Text 32

-For those submerging and rising again in the horrible ocean of material life are the saintly devotees, peaceful in understanding the Absolute, a supreme shelter that is just like a strong boat in the water to the drowning [compare 11.23: 28 and 11.17: 44].
+For those whor submerge and rise up again in the fearful ocean of material life are the saintly devotees, who are so peaceful in understanding the Absolute, a supreme shelter as good as a strong boat in the water for the drowning [compare 11.23: 28 and 11.17: 44].
+(Vedabase)

 Text 33

-With food indeed as the very life of living entities, I as the shelter of the distressed and the religion as the acquisition of men passing away, are the devotees the refuge of those afraid of going downward.
+With food as that what gives life to the living entities, with Me as the shelter of the distressed and the religion as the asset for men passing away, are the devotees the refuge for those in fear of falling down.
+(Vedabase)

 Text 34